-From horse soldiers to resort developments-- the desert foothills have been a spectacle of historic and prehistoric dimensions.
-Set in the shadow of looming Black Mountain, the Museum offers a view to the past.
+From horse soldiers to resort developments-- the northern Sonoran Desert has been a spectacle of historic and prehistoric dimensions.
+Set in the shadow of looming Black Mountain, the Museum honors the past celebrated in the present.
 Thousands of years ago, Hohokam farmers dug 2,000 miles of irrigation canals to water their crops.
 Tools, pottery, jewelry, and other artifacts in the Museum collection give insight into these productive, innovative people.

 Cave Creek Museum Docents share anecdotes and additional information to enrich the extensive exhibits and your experience---or enjoy the Museum on your own.

-The spectacular history of the Desert Foothills is yours to see and enjoy at the Cave Creek Museum.
+The spectacular history of the northern Sonoran Desert is yours to see and enjoy at the Cave Creek Museum.

 We open new exhibits for the season which include: